Vickitamar/Table-Tennis-Tournament-generator/README.md

 I stayed pretty faithful to the wireframe, I created the diagram/flowchart just by using divs and styling in CSS.
 I added a paddle which I drew in CSS.

 I used SASS to help me compile my CSS as I knew I would have to use a few different CSS files for different components.
-I decided to use CSS Grid for my layout as I feel most comfortable using it, and thought it best suited to the two coloum layout that I wanted.
+I decided to use CSS Grid for my layout as I feel most comfortable using it, and thought it best suited to the two column layout that I wanted.

 I approached this project by first writing the logic for collecting the data from the user and then randomising it into pairings.
 I then spent the rest of the time styling it in CSS, and trying to make it mobile responisve.